This guide will make your search for the perfect kitesurfing wetsuit simple.

 It’s made from extremely tight celled material which is known to do an extra good job of keeping you warm.
 Meanwhile, the smoothskin raw neoprene chest panel helps to block excess wind chill.
 It’s also got particularly low profile seams, which means they won’t rub against your skin (which is a really big bonus if you’re used to kiting for long periods of time).

-The one thing to note about the Hyperflex Access is that it tends to fit a little on the small size, so we’d recommend buying one size up than you normally would.
+The one thing to note about this Hyperflex wetsuit is that it tends to fit a little on the small size, so we’d recommend buying one size up than you normally would.

-On that note, the Access is also a wee bit more restrictive than other suits on this list, so while that does make it extra durable, this might not be the ideal one for you if you prefer a wetsuit with more flexibility .
+On that note, Hyperflex also make their wetsuits a wee bit more restrictive than others on this list, so while that does make it extra durable, this might not be the ideal one for you if you prefer a wetsuit with more flexibility .

 Rip Curl Flash Bomb